How Data Governance Helps Achieve Regulatory Compliance

 1. Establish a Data Governance Committee

-Establish a cross-functional data governance committee
+data governance committee data sleek

 2. Define Data Governance Policies